regnilk/bs-modal-laravel/readme.md

 ```html
 <x-modal-warning title="Delete" url="{{url('/delete'}}" message="Do you want to delete ?" icon="delete" btnText="Delete" modalBtnText="Remove" comment="true" outline="true" method="delete" mode="link" />
 ```

+> The success-danger theme provides a success trigger and a danger modal
+> The danger-success theme provides a danger trigger and a success modal
+> This can be useful if you want to show the state of an element and link an action in the modal to change this state.

 ## Contact